Wedbush lifts Starbucks Corporation [SBUX] price estimate. Who else is bullish?

 As described in the company’s proxy materials, you are eligible to vote at the Annual Meeting if you were a shareholder as of the close of business on January 6, 2022, the record date, or hold a legal proxy for the meeting provided by your bank, broker, or nominee.
 To vote at the virtual meeting, you must enter the control number found on your proxy card, voting instruction form, or notice you previously received.

-Over the last 12 months, SBUX stock dropped by -19.58%.
-The one-year Starbucks Corporation stock forecast points to a potential upside of 26.7.

-The market cap for the stock reached $98.77 billion, with 1.17 billion shares outstanding and 1.15 billion shares in the current float.
-Compared to the average trading volume of 8.49M shares, SBUX stock reached a trading volume of 14597143 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 8.77M shares, SBUX reached a trading volume of 15340976 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wedbush have made an estimate for Starbucks Corporation shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on February 02, 2022.
 While these analysts kept the previous recommendation, UBS dropped their target price from $115 to $105.
 The new note on the price target was released on February 02, 2022, representing the official price target for Starbucks Corporation stock.
 Previously, the target price had yet another drop from $135 to $125, while Stephens kept a Overweight rating on SBUX stock.
 On February 02, 2022, analysts decreased their price target for SBUX shares from 122 to 108.